Child Care Business Emergency Facilities Grant Program

 *Please note* If you received OEC Stabilization Funds, this WBDC grant cannot be used to cover the same expenses you are utilizing Stabilization Funds for.
 Funds cannot be used for real estate purchases, renovations for a leased building with less than 1 year left on lease, projects that are fully covered by insurance, or wish list upgrades not required for continued operations.

 WBDC Business Advisors are available to help answer your questions after you have attended a live or on-demand information session.
-Please contact us at email@example.com or (203) 353-1750 x113 to schedule an appointment.
-Appointments are available normal business hours, weekday evenings, and Saturday mornings.
+Appointments available in English or Spanish during standard business hours and evenings.

 *Please note* If you review your application with a business advisor, it does not mean you will receive a grant, as an external review committee is making the decisions on which applicants receive grants.